 For many years, I assumed there was one Hagia Sophia in Turkey, which is the architectural masterpiece standing across from the Blue mosque in Istanbul.

 However, there are four of them, two in Istanbul, one in Iznik and this one in Trabzon.
 On first sight, it does nothing to impress but do not dismiss it straight away because once inside, it is eye-catching.

-The Hagia Sophia of Trabzon
+About the Hagia Sophia of Trabzon

-Built in the thirteenth century, the Hagia Sophia (Ayasofya) of Trabzon is an example of byzantine architecture with the typical dome structure in the middle.
+Built in the thirteenth century, the Hagia Sophia (Ayasofya) of Trabzon is an example of Byzantine architecture with the typical dome structure in the middle.

 Small birds fly across the ceiling and rest on the ledges of the high windows.
 Colorful frescoes adorn the walls and if details are your passion, you will need a good guide or travel book to explain their meaning.

 I walked around the outside of the building and looked carefully at the stone.
 I was surprised to see old pictures of boats carved into the walls.

 I was curious why they were there and who made them.
 The guide said they date back roughly five hundred years, made by sailors who wanted to be blessed in the hope they survived long journeys.

 In those days, there was an old saying in this area.